by Ken Hendricks, ARA senior industry advisor

 What has changed, however, is a fundamental shift in how we view our relationship with government and how they in turn see the ARA.
 We are witnessing the benefits of this new strategy, which has culminated in a number of our initiatives taking hold.
 While there are many issues the ARA has positions on, and continues to be actively engaged with, I want to discuss several that are a product of our new strategy and that are being specifically addressed in the government’s new mandate for British Columbia.

-The issue of compulsory trade certifications is certainly nothing new and the ARA has a long history of advocating for this initiative on behalf of industry.
-In the 1990s, the ARA was successful in its efforts for bringing about compulsory trade designations for automotive technicians.
+The issue of skilled trades certification is certainly nothing new and the ARA has a long history of advocating for this initiative on behalf of industry.
+In the 1990s, the ARA was successful in its efforts for bringing about certified trades designations for automotive technicians.
 However, in 2001, the liberal government dismantled the system.
-The ARA continued advocating for a system of compulsory trades, but other issues arose and it took a back seat to the priorities of the day.
+The ARA continued advocating for a system of skilled trades certification, but other issues arose and it took a back seat to the priorities of the day.

 However, the issue resurfaced again in 2013 and emerged as a topic of discussion emanating from the Industry Training Authority’s (ITA) newly formed sector advisory groups (SAGs).
 The SAGs were put in place to help serve the ITA by providing timely and focused advice to advance and improve the trades training system in B.C.
 A by-product of these conversations was the recommendation that many of the solutions required by government could be solved through compulsory designation of Red Seal trades.
 The idea had been met by resistance by the Liberals, but the topic did not go away.
 Things took a turn when the new NDP government appointed Melanie Mark as minister of advanced education, skills and training.